Confidence in God, Your Father Mark Robertson

 Many times Paul stresses the importance of being confident in our calling:

-If we have unhealthy doubts & fears whether God is with us & whether Jesus Christ might disown us in the end
+If we have unhealthy doubts and fears whether God is with us and whether Jesus Christ might disown us in the end

 - Then we must recognise how damaging this is to that relationship

-- & we need to prayerfully repent for doubting his intentions and faithfulness
+- and we need to prayerfully repent for doubting his intentions and faithfulness

 There is simply NO PLACE FOR UNHEALTHY FEARS in our relationship with God.